pachterlab/scRNA-Seq-TCC-prep/README.md

 ## Contributions

 This 10X Chromium 3' digital expression processing workflow was designed and implemented by Vasilis Ntranos with some input from Lior Pachter.
-Pall Melsted added the `--umi` option to __kallisto__ which allows for deduplicating reads using associated unique molecular identifiers (UMIs).
+P&aacute;ll Melsted added the `--umi` option to __kallisto__ which allows for deduplicating reads using associated unique molecular identifiers (UMIs).